We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The recommended daily intake of green tea is three to four cups, although some researchers believe that you need to drink up to 10 cups a day to notice any improvement in health.
+The recommended daily intake of green tea is three to four cups, although some researchers believe that you need to drink up to

 Because bacteria and inflammation in the mouth causes gum disease, regularly rinsing your mouth with a mixture of warm salt water may also reduce bacteria and stop gum bleeding.

 Add half a teaspoon of salt to a glass of warm water and rinse your mouth for a few seconds three to four times a day.
 If bleeding is from an injury or trauma, rinsing with a salt water mixture also keeps your mouth clean and removes bacteria that could cause a wound infection.

 See a dentist if gum bleeding doesn’t improve within 7 to 10 days.
 You may need a deep dental cleaning to remove plaque and tartar and promote gum healing.